Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 It was such an incomprehensible contrast.
 Some places seemed almost functional.
 Some were like Hollywood disaster movies.
 He could run his dryer at home and enjoy hot water, but not even ten minutes driving and he entered a land where life had been *deleted.*

-“Fuck…” Maria pulled her feet up onto the seat in front of her and hugged her knees.
-“It really happened.”
+"Fuck…" Maria pulled her feet up onto the seat in front of her and hugged her knees.
+"It really happened."

-“Yeah…”
+"Yeah…"

 They were silent for the rest of the drive.
 Every so often they passed a vehicle going back the other way, and Maria shut off the radio after a few minutes.
 Josh nodded and said nothing: the music had been grating on his nerves, too.